vcc-caeit/ansible-role.squid/README.md

     squid_direct_connections: always never prefer fallback

 What port should we listen on.
-If we are a cache sibling, we will use the defined port instead of the `squid_http_port` variable.
+If we are a cache sibling, we will use the defined port instead of the `squid_http_port` variable for `squid_deb_proxy`.
+When `squid_deb_proxy` is not set, there is now support for having this variable be a list of Listen directives.

     squid_http_port: 3128